fluxxus-nl/Test-Tool-Extension/README.md

     -	all tests
     -	only failing tests and thus disabling all others
     -	none failing tests, thus disabling failing tests
-- Deselect the Run  all tests, this disabling all tests
+- Deselect the Run field for all tests, thus disabling all tests